dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Wherever you go, whatever you do, be in love.
+  Freedom from effort in the present merely means that there has been effort stored up in the past.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1388 days)
+## 🌟 Experiences (1389 days)

 ### 🧮 Programming languages